shauncmar/shauncmar.github.io/index.md

 ### Professional Assessment

+During this course, I have had to act as an engineering team presenting to and collaborating with a stakeholder.
+In this instance the stakeholder, and collaborator has been my professor.
+It started as a presentation of a code review.
+I presented the artifact I was intending on making changes to, and recorded a walk-through of the code, and the particular areas I intended on changing.
+This type of walk through is critical to learning new best practices and teaching a team member about why you coded the way you did.

+Each week I had to give an update to my stakeholder which included the status of my ePrortfolio, if I had to make any changes on what my original plan was, and if I thought I was on track to complete the project in the allotted time.
+This is a critical part of the Software development process because a complete product does not simply come together over night.
+Without these check ins, work would have likely been crunched together, and I would not have confidence that I was on the right path for completing the project.

+The first potion of my project was within the software engineering and design area.
+Here I spent time converting a python codebase into a JavaScript codebase.
+The ability to replicate functionality inside of a different language is a critical skill to possess as a computer scientist.

+The second potion of my project was within algorithms and data structures.
+Here I spent time improving the quality of the code present.
+I did this by improving the readability through comments, and improving the variable names provided.
+In addition to these changes, I also made error conditions clearer.
+In the original artifact there was a lack of information within each error condition.
+In order to troubleshoot errors, it is critical that error conditions can be differentiated, this will allow for faster troubleshooting.
+At the same time, it is critical you do not give away too much information in an error as that could be a security risk.
+For example, in a login if you gave information that the username was correct, but the password was not, it would be very easy to brute force crack that password.

+The final portion of my final project was around Databases.
+For this I created a front-end system for a mongoDb.
+This is important because it exposed me to another language, html, and it is a real-world example.
+No end user wants to have to use a command line interface to interact with a database.
+Furthermore, no application developer wants to give unfettered access to a database.
+Someone with that kind of access to a database could run whatever query’s they wanted against it, which would be a huge security loophole.

+The following artifacts, along with the justification of why they were included within my ePortfolio will show that I have grown as a developer since starting the program.
+It will display my ability to convert a repo, as well as a new understanding of how to code for readability and sustainability.
+In addition to this, it will show that I know how to protect a Database by applying a front end to it, which will perform canned queries instead of arbitrary queries.

 ### Code Review
 The Code review process is a useful tool which Software Developers use to learn new skills, or best practices as well as review the process.
 I did an informal code review, using a [checklist](./CodeReview/SNHU_Code_Review_Checklist.pdf)